A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Simulation Experiments

 \subsection{Robot Arm Poses on a Sphere}

 In this pair of standard and monocular RWHEC experiments, we consider the problem of extrinsically calibrating a hand-mounted camera and a target, relative to a robotic manipulator.
 A diagram of the type of system we simulate is shown in \Cref{fig:HERW}.
 In particular, we estimate $\Matrix{X} = \Matrix{T}_{hc}$ and $\Matrix{Y} = \Matrix{T}_{bt}$, where $\CoordinateFrame{b}$, $\CoordinateFrame{t}$, $\CoordinateFrame{h}$, $\CoordinateFrame{c}$, are the manipulator base, target, hand, and camera reference frames, respectively.
 For each problem instance, the camera collects measurements from 100 distinct poses along a trajectory on the surface of a sphere while its optical axis $\hat{\Vector{z}}$ is pointed towards the target, $\hat{\Vector{y}}$ points towards the south pole of the sphere, and $\hat{\Vector{x}}$ completes the orthonormal frame.
-Although they contain rotations about two distinct axes and therefore satisfy the identifiability conditions of \Cref{cor:identifiable_poses}, trajectories generated in this manner for were empirically observed to not have a unique solution for the monocular RWHEC problem.
+Although they contain rotations about two distinct axes and therefore satisfy the identifiability conditions of \Cref{cor:identifiable_poses}, trajectories generated in this manner were empirically observed to not have a unique solution for the monocular RWHEC problem.
 We found that identifiable monocular RWHEC problem instances could be created by collecting measurements from the surface of two spheres: one with a unit radius, and another with a radius of 0.3 m.

 The mean and standard deviation of the estimated translation ($t_{x,err}$, $t_{y,err}$) and rotation ($r_{x,err}$, $r_{y,err}$) errors are shown in \Cref{tab:HERW-sim-result}.
 Generally, the least accurate methods are the two-stage closed-form solvers from \cite{shah_solving_2013} and \cite{wang2022accurate}, while our method and LOM are the most accurate.
 In spite of the differences in their formulation, our method and LOM return extremely similar solutions, which outperform the other methods by up to 50 mm and 3 degrees.
-Additionally, these two methods are more sensitive to translation measurement noise than rotation measurement noise.
+However, the accuracy of LOM degrades significantly when it is initialized randomly, whereas our method returns the same global minimizer for any initialization.
 Finally, all algorithms have roughly the same accuracy when $\kappa = 125$ and $\sigma = 5$ cm.
 In this case, the rotation measurement noise is low, so the two-stage closed-form solvers are more likely to return accurate rotation estimates.